exercism/python/concepts/binary-octal-hexadecimal/about.md

 '0b10011'
 ```

-To convert a binary number to an integer, we can use the `int()` function, and pass the string and the base as arguments.
+To convert a binary number to an integer, we can use the `int()` function, and pass a string with a binary and the base as arguments.

 ```python
 >>> int("0b10011", 2)